 Dental implants are one of the greatest innovations in modern dentistry.
 With dental implants, many people who have lost teeth can get their smile back and enjoy eating all their favorite foods again.

-But many people who could benefit from dental implants don’t do it because they they focus on the cost.
+But many people who could benefit from dental implants don’t do it because they focus on the cost.
 And there’s no getting around it: dental implants aren’t cheap.
 But fitting dental implants in your budget is easier than you think.
 And with the longevity of dental implants, the cost is actually small.
 In fact, dental implants can potentially save you money in the long run.

 Fitting Dental Implants in Your Budget